Douglass Dumbrille: Life and career

-Personal life
+Personal life and death

 Dumbrille's wife Jessie Lawson, mother of their son John and daughter Douglass (Dougie), died in 1957 after 47 years of marriage.
 In 1960, at the age of 70, Dumbrille married Patricia Mowbray, the 28-year-old daughter of his friend and fellow actor, Alan Mowbray.
 In response to criticism of the May–December marriage, Dumbrille rebuffed: "Age doesn’t mean a blasted thing.
 The important thing is whether two people can be happy together.
 Pat and I agreed that I had some years left and we could best share them together.
 We don’t give a continental damn what other people think."

 Dumbrille died of a heart attack on April 2, 1974, at the Motion Picture Country Home and Hospital in Woodland Hills, California.